Haraj-backend/hex-monscape/README.md

 To understand the details on how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game, please refer to [this doc](./docs/reference/hex-architecture.md).

+To start playing the game, please refer to [How to Run The Game](#how-to-run-the-game) section.

 > **Note:**
 >
 > As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is mandatory since it is the main architecture we used for building Haraj production services.